Extraordinary speakers for extraordinary times. We heard the most knowledgeable speakers and experts discuss the urgent topics of the day.

 Debbie Yunker Kail

-Executive Director at Hillel Jewish Student Center at Arizona University
+Executive Director, Hillel Jewish Student Center at Arizona State University

 Debbie Yunker Kail is the Executive Director for Hillel at Arizona State University, and recently celebrated 15 years in the Hillel movement.
 By prioritizing pluralism, innovation, collaboration, and leadership development she is overseeing a revitalization of Jewish life on campus.
 The Covenant Foundation recognized Debbie’s leadership and ambitions with the Pomegranate Prize award in 2015.
 Debbie is passionate about the Hillel International movement, holding several volunteer positions including member of the Hillel International Board of Directors and Vice Chair, External Relations of the Directors’ Cabinet.
 She also serves on the board of FruitfulAZ and is a part of the ADL Glass Leadership Institute.
 In December 2020, Debbie was recognized with Hillel International’s highest honor, the Richard M. Joel Exemplar of Excellence.
 Debbie holds a B.A. in psychology from Emory University and an M. A. in Higher Education Administration from New York University.
 She lives in Phoenix with her husband Ben, son Gabe and daughter Emma.